rerun-io/gradio-rerun-viewer/README.md

 </td>
 <td align="left"><code>None</code></td>
 <td align="left">The label for this component.
-Appears above the component and is also used as the header if there are a table of examples for this component.
-If None and used in a `gr.Interface`, the label will be the name of the parameter this component is assigned to.</td>
+Appears above the component and is also used as the header if there</td>
 </tr>

 <tr>